General Insinuation of The Word “Should” – A judgement toward acting otherwise

 This is something that happens all the time!
 I used to have a terrible habit of doing this, and have witnessed how it weakens relationships.
 I witness other people doing this extremely often.
 They don’t even understand how damaging those words are.

 Think back to a time when you were feeling a certain way and you were told that you “should or “shouldn’t” feel a certain way?
 How does that make you feel?
 Angry?
 Resentful?
 You probably ask yourself “who the fuck do they think they are?
-I can feel however I want to feel in any given moment!”
+I can feel however I want to feel at any given moment!”

 The Ultimate Example – Bereavement